Duxah/FreePCB-2/README.md

 * Added menu item "Open from project folder" to the "File" menu.
 This is a tree menu that allows you to directly open files from the project folder, bypassing the standard file dialog box

+* Improved "Magnet" function that helps when drawing connections between pins.
+The magnet works when the cursor approaches not only the vertex of the polyline but also its side

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)